This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April 2021.

 How can RSM help?

-- designing new processes and controls, such as payroll, human resources, finance, data management and IT;
+- designing new processes and controls, covering payroll, human resources, finance, data management and IT obligations;

 - workshops and bespoke training;